jaewon1013/ci5301/chang-chen-ci5301-syllabus-2016-fall.md

 ## Course Structure

-This is an online course with all course activities being completed online through Canvas (https://umn.instructure.com/courses/750).
+This is an online course with all course activities being completed online through [the course website](https://umn.instructure.com/courses/750).
 Please review all course information and activities on Canvas.
 Our class is entirely asynchronous, so you are responsible for your own time management and moving through the readings, activities, and assignments at the appropriate and recommended pace.  *Note*: You will have one synchronous meeting online with your *Base Group*.
 You will need to arrange this meeting time with your group three weeks prior to your meeting time, so that you have plenty of time to find a common time and secure it on your calendar.

 ### Class Modules